williamLyh/literature_for_controllable_generation/README.md

 * [Discriminative Adversarial Search for Abstractive Summarization](https://arxiv.org/pdf/2002.10375.pdf) [pmlr 2020] Discriminative Adversarial Search is inspired by GAN and trains the discriminator to tell apart human created text from machine generated text.
 The discriminator predicts a label for each token instead of for the entire sequence.
 The discriminator logprob is added to the score to guide sampling towards the human-written style.

-* [If Beam Search is the Answer, What was the Question?](https://arxiv.org/pdf/2010.02650.pdf) [2021] studied beam search in a regularized decoding framework.
+* [If Beam Search is the Answer, What was the Question?](https://arxiv.org/pdf/2010.02650.pdf) [emnlp 2020] studied beam search in a regularized decoding framework.
 The MAP part demands for sequences with maximum probability given context, while the regularizer introduces other constraints.
 It is possible a global optimal strategy may need to have a high-surprisal step occasionally so that it can shorten the output length or produce more low-surprisal steps afterwards.
 Beam search has gone through the test of time in the field of NLP.
 The question is: If we want to model beam search as exact search in a regularized decoding framework.
 The paper proposed a connection between beam search and the uniform information density (UID) hypothesis.
 “The uniform information density hypothesis (UID; Levy and Jaeger, 2007) states that—subject to the constraints of the grammar—humans prefer sentences that distribute information (in the sense of information theory) equally across the linguistic signal, e.g., a sentence.”
 It hypothesizes that humans prefer text with evenly distributed surprisal.
 Popular decoding methods like top-k sampling or nuclear sampling actually filter out high-surprisal options, thus implicitly encouraging the UID property in output sequences.
 Beam search has gone through the test of time in the field of NLP.
 The question is: If we want to model beam search as exact search in a regularized decoding framework.
 The paper proposed a connection between beam search and the uniform information density (UID) hypothesis.

+## Trainable Decoding
+* [Trainable Greedy Decoding for Neural Machine Translation](https://arxiv.org/pdf/1702.02429.pdf) [emnlp 2017] proposed a trainable greedy decoding algorithm to maximize an arbitrary objective for sampling sequences.
+The idea is based on the noisy, parallel approximate decoding (NPAD).
+NPAD injects unstructured noise into the model hidden states and runs noisy decoding multiple times in parallel to avoid potential degradation.
+To take a step further, trainable greedy decoding replaces the unstructured noise with a learnable random variable, predicted by a RL agent that takes the previous hidden state, the previous decoded token and the context as input.
+In other words, the decoding algorithm learns a RL actor to manipulate the model hidden states for better outcomes.

+* [Bias Correction of Learned Generative Models using Likelihood-Free Importance Weighting](https://arxiv.org/pdf/1906.09531.pdf) [nips 2019] trained a binary classifier to distinguish samples from data distribution and samples from the generative model.
+This classifier is used to estimate importance weights for constructing a new unnormalized distribution.
+The proposed strategy is called likelihood-free importance weighting (LFIW).

+## Smart Prompt Design
+* Gradient-based Search
+* Heuristic-based Search

+## Finetuning
+* Conditional Training
+* RL Fine-tuning
+* RL Fine-tuning with Human Preferences
+* Guided Fine-tuning with Steerable Layer
+* Distributional Approach
+* Unlikelihood Training